Position Classification and Salary Placement Process

 G. Reclassification.
 Changes in salary and step as a result of a classification action follow:

-(1) The salary rate upon reclassification to a higher grade shall be computed as if the action were a promotion.
+(1) The salary rate upon reclassification to a higher grade is determined by:

 (2) The salary rate upon reclassification to the same grade shall be computed as if the action were a transfer.